 ‘The evil and the good living side by side’

 This hope is perhaps reflected in some of the song’s other religious allusions.
 Scarlet Town is ‘under the hill’.
 Presumably this is Calvary, thus suggesting the possibility of salvation.
+It also suggests why Scarlet Town is so called – the whole population is covered in Christ’s blood which has dripped down onto it.
+In other words guilt is universal.
 And the name of Sweet William’s lover has been changed to Mary so that it now puts us in mind of the intercessionary role of Christ’s mother.

 Narrator’s Negative Character